drvrh/drvrh.github.io/README.md

 <details>

 <summary>Bibliography</summary>
+<summary> </summary>Pupillometric parameters of alertness during unpredictable but not predictable smooth pursuit neck torsion test are altered in patients with neck pain disorders: a cross-sectional study </summary>

 #### *Pupillometric parameters of alertness during unpredictable but not predictable smooth pursuit neck torsion test are altered in patients with neck pain disorders: a cross-sectional study*
 #### Abstract